 - Ali Rahimi and Benjamin Recht, "Reflections on Random Kitchen Sinks", argmin blog, 5 December 2017

 Low-regret learning I

-- Either a catch-up day, or an introduction to the idea of regret, of low-regret learning, and mixtures of experts
+- An introduction to the idea of regret, of low-regret learning, and mixtures of experts

 Lecture 24 (Thursday, 29 April):

 Low-regret learning II

 - The risk properties of multiplicative weight training when the data are IID.
 Competing against sequences of experts, and growing ensembles